 - Vascular doppler for brachial arterial flow — 20 documented doppler studies with a supervising expert.

 - Power Lab Software Application — demonstrate proficient use of electronic chart recorder to supervising expert.

 For this component, the responsibilities of fellows include the following:

 - Preparing a dictation for each patient visit

 Fellows spend half a day at our weekly Hypertension Clinic and provide outpatient care to the patients.
-Fellows are supervised by Ronald Victor, MD, Florian Rader, MD, or other Hypertension Center members.
+Fellows are supervised by Florian Rader, MD or other Hypertension Center members.

 The fellow must present all the patients seen in the clinic to the attending physician prior to dispensing medications, implementing treatment plans and dictating clinic notes.
 The result of the patient encounter will be documented in the form of clinic notes, as dictated by the fellow and approved/cosigned by the attending.